ARM-software/psa-firmware-update-spec/rfc/state-model.rst

 Should we specify the required behavior for other failed operations, such as a verification or dependency failure during `install`?
 Requiring a state change to FAILED does prevent a Client from attempting to call `install` again (and repeating a check that will fail).
 But if we do this, what about errors during `write`?

-We could permit implementations to make a transition - and leave it IMPDEF.
+We could permit implementations to make a transition - and leave it implementation-defined.
 It might be necessary to do so, as the state is persistent, and the process of changing the state involves updates to storage - and making such updates behave atomically could be prohibitive.
-In this scenario, permitting the implementation to record that the component is in FAILED state is probably preferrable to mandating that it recovers to the prior state.
+In this scenario, permitting the implementation to record that the component is in FAILED state is probably preferable to mandating that it recovers to the prior state.

 Variation in system design parameters